 Finally back with another Let’s Talk About video, this time on Cornerstone: The Song of Tyrim.
 I like this game, but the devs had an overly ambitious plan for the budget they crowdfunded, and that makes this a great example of why we need both AAA and indie games.
 Transcript is below the break.(more…)

 I was thinking about the fact that my students are young and Japanese, and more easily impressed by flashy things than non-flashy ones.
-I am not a graphic artist, really, so I decided to rebuild my phonics shmup in Unity — the ease of grabbing things from the asset store makes it much easier to create something visually appealing.
+I am not a graphic artist, really, so I decided to rebuild my phonics shmup in Unity.
+The ease of grabbing things from the asset store aids in creating something visually appealing.

-I’ve spent the last several days learning Unity, and imagine my luck at finding that one of their introductory tutorials is a space shmup.
+I’ve spent the last several days learning Unity.
+Imagine my luck at finding that one of their introductory tutorials is a space shmup.
 The assets they provide with it are free to use, too.

-If I were planning to sell this game, I would care about using assets from one of Unity’s tutorials; who wants to release a commercial game using assets that most Unity developers will recognize?
+If I were planning to sell this game, I would care about using assets from one of Unity’s tutorials.
+Who wants to release a commercial game using assets that most Unity developers will recognize?
 But I’m not.
-This is going to be free, intended for educational purposes, and what I really care about is the likelihood that my kids (and the students of anyone else who wants to use it) will want to play it.
+This is going to be free and intended for educational purposes.
+What I really care about is the likelihood that my kids (and the students of anyone else who wants to use it) will want to play it.
 For that purpose, these graphics are fine.(more…)

-I participated in Ludum Dare last weekend, and although it was far from my most successful LD in terms of getting a good game done, I used the Godot Engine to make it and learned a lot, particularly in the area of dealing with collisions.
+I participated in Ludum Dare last weekend.
+Although it was far from my most successful LD in terms of getting a good game done, since I used the Godot Engine to make it I learned a lot.
+This is particularly true in the area of dealing with collisions.
 So it was that when I came back to my phonics shmup yesterday, I got a lot done in a small amount of time.(more…)

-It’s been a few days, including a Ludum Dare weekend, since I actually did some work on my phonics shmup, but it was a pretty productive time.
-As the screenshot shows, I got shields added to the enemies, but I also did a big reorganization of my Trello board.
+It’s been a few days, including a Ludum Dare weekend, since I actually did some work on my phonics shmup.
+It was a pretty productive time, though.
+As the screenshot shows, I added shields to the enemies.
+However, I also did a big reorganization of my Trello board.

-Probably the biggest shift in my plans is how I’m planning to represent phonics as weapon to the player.
-Before, I planned to have individual bullets be aligned with specific phonemes, but that was going to be hard to pull off visually.
-Instead, I’ve hit on a more readable approach which I feel is more natural: instead of phoneme bullets being able to damage only certain enemies, the player will be broadcasting a phoneme signal that lowers shields on certain enemies.(more…)
+Probably the biggest shift in my plans is how I want to represent phonics as weapon to the player.
+Before, I planned to have individual bullets be aligned with specific phonemes.
+That was going to be hard to pull off visually.
+Instead, I’ve hit on a more readable and natural approach: instead of phoneme bullets damaging only certain enemies, the player will broadcast a phoneme signal that lowers shields on certain enemies.(more…)

 Before the Echo is a really unique game and one of my favorites.
 My newest LTA video talks about why.
 Script is below.(more…)

 I respond to his proposal directly at the bottom of this post.
 However, I’ve been wrestling with my own thoughts on the IGF and how it might be improved for a while now.
 I haven’t said anything because I couldn’t think of any good potential solutions to the problems I saw.
 With Gage’s great idea in my face, however, I want to try to work through some of the thoughts that have been simmering on my brain’s backburners.(more…)

-Now that that is finished, I have finally begun making videos besides my critical/reminiscent long-form FFX let’s play!
+Now that’s finished, I’ve begun making videos besides my critical/reminiscent long-form FFX let’s play.
 My first one is about the terms “roguelike”, “roguelite”, and “procedural death labyrinths” — both how the terms came about and how I use them.
-It’s a lead in to a series of one-offs about games that I’ll be doing.
+It’s a lead in to a series of one-offs about games I’ll be doing.
 The video script is below the embed.(more…)